lee-dohm/stargate-rp-resources/technology.md

 ### Transport Rings

 Transport rings are a short-range version of the stargate technology.
-Their range is enough to go from a planet's surface into orbit, but not much further.
+Their range is enough to go from a planet's surface into orbit or from one starship to another in relative proximity.

 ## Starships